-Shrewsbury maternity scandal: Sajid Javid promises 'swift' changes
+Shrewsbury maternity deaths scandal will spark change - Javid

 Mr Javid said the government was accepting all recommendations and "will act swiftly so no families have to go through the same pain in the future".

-Speaking to MPs in the House of Commons, Mr Javid said.
-"To all the families who have suffered so greatly, I am sorry.
+Speaking to MPs in the House of Commons, Mr Javid added: "To all the families who have suffered so greatly, I am sorry.

 "The report clearly shows that you were failed by a service that was there you help you and your loved ones to bring life into this world, we will make the changes that the report says are needed at both a local and national level."